 Graph separators are a ubiquitous tool in graph theory and computer science since they are key to many divide-and-conquer and dynamic programming algorithms.
 Typically, the smaller the separator the better the results obtained.
 For instance, many problems that are $\mathcal{NP}$-complete for general graphs have polynomial time solutions for classes of graphs that have bounded size separators---that is, graphs of bounded treewidth.

 By the classical result of Lipton and Tarjan \cite{LT79}, every $n$-vertex planar graph has a separator of size $\Oh{\sqrt{n}}$.
-More generally, the same is true for all proper minor-closed classes\footnote{A graph $H$ is a \emph{minor} of a graph $G$ if a graph isomorphic to $H$ can be obtained from a subgraph of $G$ by contracting edges.
+More generally, the same is true for every proper minor-closed graph class\footnote{A graph $H$ is a \emph{topological minor} of a graph $G$ if a subdivision of $H$ is a subgraph of $G$.
+A graph $H$ is a \emph{minor} of a graph $G$ if a graph isomorphic to $H$ can be obtained from a subgraph of $G$ by contracting edges.
 A class $\mathcal{G}$ of graphs is \emph{minor-closed} if $H\in\mathcal{G}$ for every minor $H$ of $G$ for every graph $G\in\mathcal{G}$.
 A minor-closed class is \emph{proper} if it is not the class of all graphs.}, as proved by \citet{AST90}.
 While these results have found widespread use, separators of size $\Theta(\sqrt{n})$, or non-constant separators in general, are not small enough to be useful in some applications.

 In this paper we study a type of graph separator, called layered separators, that may have $\Omega(n)$ vertices but have bounded size with respect to a different measure.
 In particular, layered separators intersect each layer of some predefined vertex layering in a bounded number of vertices.
-We prove that many classes of graphs admit such separators, and we show how they can be used to obtain logarithmic bounds for a variety of applications for which \Oh{\sqrt{n}} was the best known long-standing bound.
+We prove that many classes of graphs admit such separators, and we show how (with simple proofs) they can be used to obtain logarithmic bounds for a variety of applications for which \Oh{\sqrt{n}} was the best known long-standing bound.
 These applications include nonrepetitive graph colourings, track layouts, queue layouts and 3-dimensional grid drawings of graphs.
-In addition, layered separators lend themselves to simple proofs.

 In the remainder of the introduction, we define layered separators, and describe our results on the classes of graphs that admit them.
 Following that, we describe the implications that these results have on the above-mentioned applications.